Core Terms

 Within LPWS, recognition comes before counting.

-Before value can be measured, exchanged, recorded, or moved, there must first be clarity that a real contribution, effort, or carrying role is present.
+Before value can be measured, recorded, exchanged or moved, there must first be clarity that a real contribution, effort or carrying role is present.

 Without recognition, valuation becomes mechanical.